ASTM D6034-20

-Standard Test Method (Analytical Procedure) for Determining the Efficiency of a Production Well in a Confined Aquifer from a Constant Rate Pumping Test
+Standard Practice for (Analytical Procedure) Determining the Efficiency of a Production Well in a Confined Aquifer from a Constant Rate Pumping Test

 SIGNIFICANCE AND USE

-This test method allows the user to compute the true hydraulic efficiency of a pumped well in a confined aquifer from a constant rate pumping test.
+5.1 This practice allows the user to compute the true hydraulic efficiency of a pumped well in a confined aquifer from a constant rate pumping field test.
 The procedures described constitute the only valid method of determining well efficiency.
 Some practitioners have confused well efficiency with percentage of head loss associated with laminar flow, a parameter commonly determined from a step-drawdown test.
 Well efficiency, however, cannot be determined from a step-drawdown test but only can be determined from a constant rate test.

-The aquifer is confined, homogeneous, and areally extensive.
+5.2.4 The aquifer is confined, homogeneous, and extensive.
 The aquifer may be anisotropic, and if so, the directions of maximum and minimum hydraulic conductivity are horizontal and vertical, respectively.

-Calculation Requirements—For the special case of partially penetrating wells, application of this test method may be computationally intensive.
-The function fs shown in Eq 6 must be evaluated using arbitrary input parameters.
-It is not practical to use existing, somewhat limited, tables of values for fs and, because this equation is rather formidable, it is not readily tractable by hand.
-Because of this, it is assumed the practitioner using this test method will have available a computerized procedure for evaluating the function fs.
-This can be accomplished using commercially available mathematical software including some spreadsheet applications or by writing programs in languages, such as Fortran or C. If calculating fs is not practical, it is possible to substitute the Kozeny equation for the Hantush equation as previously described.
+5.3 Calculation Requirements—For the special case of partially penetrating wells, application of this practice may be computationally intensive.
+The function fs shown in Eq 6 should be evaluated using arbitrary input parameters.
+It is not practical to use existing, somewhat limited, tables of values for fs and, because this equation is rather formidable, it may not be tractable by hand.
+Because of this, it is assumed the practitioner using this practice will have available a computerized procedure for evaluating the function fs.
+This can be accomplished using commercially available mathematical software including some spreadsheet applications.
+If calculating fs is not practical, it is recommended to substitute the Kozeny equation for the Hantush equation as previously described.

 SCOPE